 “The criteria for wines in this tasting is they had to be wines that are loveable,” said Broglie, the Whole Foods Markets associate global beverage buyer.
 “We’re talking about wines that after you have slammed back half a glass, you stop and realize, holy shit, I love this wine.
 We wanted to present wines that are enjoyable and that are drinkable with food.”

 The Seghesio family settled in California from Italy in 1895 and has been producing wine ever since.
 Seghesio is well known as a pioneer and major producer of Sonoma County Zinfandel, but less known for its Italian white wine varieties.
 Arneis is a white grape from the Piedmont region of Northern Italy that makes clean, crisp wine that is high in minerals.
 Seghesio grows its grapes on small acreage in the Russian River Valley, which has a cool climate.
 The result is fresh, bright, medium-bodied wine with guava and tropical flavors that is perfect for a summer picnic.
-It’s available for about $23 at Austin Wine Merchant
+It’s available for about $23 at Austin Wine Merchant or Whole Foods Markets.

 In 2008, Matt Licklider, a wine importer, and Kevin O’Connor, wine director at Spago Beverly Hills, partnered to start an urban winery to make pinot noir and chardonnay that reflect the terroir of California.
 They chose to break the mold of California wineries making overblown wines.
 Rather than age the wine with new oak barrels that can hide the flavor of the wine with vanilla flavors, Lioco uses stainless steel and neutral barrels to create a full yet crisp wine that lets fruit and acid shine through, for a citrusy wine with grapefruit and lemon flavors that pairs well with shellfish.
 The Sonoma County chardonnay is available for $22 on the Lioco website.